recursehex/Hybrid/docs/testing.md

 - Capture precise token locations via the lexer's `SourceLocation` plumbing and pass them through the parser.
 - Emit diagnostics with contextual hints by calling `LogError`, `LogErrorS`, `LogErrorP`, or `LogErrorV` so messages stay consistent.
 - Add regression coverage in `test/errors/` whenever a new diagnostic string is introduced to ensure the test runner continues to recognize expected failures.

+> [!IMPORTANT]
+> Every new diagnostic message needs a matching `test/errors/` fixture.
+Without it, the wording can drift silently, breaking IDE/CLI consumers that parse Hybrid's standardized error format.

 Treat descriptive errors as a first-class requirement.
 Pipe new failure paths through the shared helpers instead of printing ad-hoc messages.